-The federal unemployment benefits in Ohio are weekly payments provided by the government to state workers who are temporarily unemployed with the goal to sustain them during their search for a new job.
-Even though the Unemployment Insurance program was created by the U.S. Department of Labor, former employees who would like to claim unemployment benefits must apply with the Ohio Department of Job and Family Services (ODJFS).
+The federal unemployment benefits in Ohio are temporary weekly payments provided by the government to workers in the state who are unemployed with the goal to sustain them during their search for a new job.
+Even though the Unemployment Insurance program was created by the U.S. Department of Labor, residents who would like to claim unemployment benefits must apply with the Ohio Department of Job and Family Services (ODJFS).

-How to Claim Unemployment Benefits in Ohio
+Learn About Unemployment Benefits in Ohio

-Prior to claiming benefits for unemployment, however, interested UC claimants must ensure they meet the program’s eligibility criteria.
+Prior to claiming benefits for unemployment, interested UC claimants must ensure they meet the program’s eligibility criteria.
 Namely, only workers who meet the following requirements can file for federal unemployment benefits in OH:

 - They have accumulated at least 20 weeks of covered unemployment.

-- They have earned at least $243 per week on average.
+- They have earned at least $280 per week on average.

 - They were not at fault for their job separation.